rotimi-best/slot-machine/readme.txt

 Additional feature
 - Sound effect on win, loose and rolling.

-To start project, just serve `index.html` on a port
+To start project, just need to run `serve -s src -l 4000` to serve `index.html` on 4000 port